-Interest in November election seems high on first day of early voting period in east Tennessee
+Interest in November election seems high on first day of early voting period in East Tennessee

 “No matter who you vote for, you must vote because people before us did not have that right.
 Legitimately, did not have that right,” Holoubeck said.
 “I think it’s important that not only we vote, but we try to learn as much as we can about the people that we are putting in office.
 To be patriotic, I think is the most important thing that we can do here in America.”

-Those who are registered to vote and plant to vote early, are asked not to forget their state or federally issued photo ID before heading to the polls.
+Those who are registered to vote and plan to vote early are asked not to forget their state or federally issued photo ID before heading to the polls.

 Early voting locations can be found here.